Soaring textbook prices eat into parents’ wallets

 -

-Soaring textbook prices eat into parents’ walletsBy Ibne AhmadJanuary 28, 2017Print : Islamabad
+Soaring textbook prices eat into parents’ walletsBy Ibne AhmadJanuary 29, 2017Print : National

 “Pirated versions have inferior paper quality and poor binding.
 I will search the shops for an older version of the original book first.
 If I don’t find it, then I will go for the pirated version,” says Barkat Ali, a father of a medical college student, from Mangraal Town.